hertogp/stitch/_readme.md

 # Examples

 A few examples, mostly taken from the repo's of the command line tools used.

 Each work of 'art' is followed by the codeblock that generated it.
-Most examples use a configuration section `stitch=tool_name` in order to minimize the clutter in a codeblock's attributes.
-See the [documentation](#documentation) section for how to configure `Stitch`.
+Most examples use a configuration section `stitch='tool_name'` in order to minimize the clutter in a codeblock's attributes and keep its files organized.

-See the other [examples](https://github.com/hertogp/stitch/tree/main/examples) which also contain some information on installing the command line tools used.
+See the other [examples](https://github.com/hertogp/stitch/tree/main/examples) in [stitch's repository](https://github.com/hertogp/stitch), which also contain some information on installing the command line tools used.

 \newpage